When it comes to girl names starting with J, we all know a Jennifer or a Jessica.

 While it’s controversial, more parents have considered James for their daughters in recent years.
 It’s become something of a go-to middle.
 Sometimes, as with Blake Lively and Ryan Reynolds, it’s a family name.

-As of 2022, over 12,000 boys were named James – along with just 84 girls.
+In the year 2023, nearly 12,000 boys were named James – along with just 79 girls.
 So while it sparks heated discussions, it also remains very, very rare as a given name.
 As a middle?
 It does seem to be catching on in slightly greater numbers, but not enough to consider James feminine by any definition.

 What are your favorite girl names starting with J?